CypRiv/genal/README.md

 >
 > One important detail is to make sure that the individual IDs are identical between the phenotypic data and the genetic data for the target population.

-Then, it is advised to make a copy of the `genal.Geno` object containing our instruments as we are going to update their coefficients and to avoid any confusion:
+Then, it is advised to make a copy of the `genal.Geno` instance containing our instruments as we are going to update their coefficients and to avoid any confusion:

 ```python
 SBP_adjusted = SBP_clumped.copy()